Deeply Supervised Skin Lesions Diagnosis with Stage and Branch Attention: Experimental Results

 \subsubsection{ROC and AUC}

-In this paper, the receiver operating characteristic (ROC) curve and its area under the curve (AUC) are applied to demonstrate the general performance of each model.
-The results can be found in Fig. \ref{fig:roc}.
-The figure represents that all models on experiments have more than 0.99 AUC on the IHISIC20000 and 0.98 AUC on the IHPAD3000 validation sets, suggesting that they possess sufficient analytical capacities to conduct multi-classes lesions classification tasks.
-Furthermore, the ROCs of HierAttn\_s and HierAttn\_xs are the first and second closest to the point (0, 1) on both IHISIC20000 and IHPAD3000 validation sets.
-Moreover, HierAttn\_s and HierAttn\_xs have the first and the second largest AUC on both datasets among all models, for instance, 0.99772 and 0.99558 on the IHISIC20000 validation set, respectively.
+Fig. \ref{fig:roc} illustrates that all models on experiments have more than 0.99 AUC on the ISIC2019 and 0.98 AUC on the PAD2020 validation sets, suggesting that they possess sufficient analytical capacities to conduct multi-classes lesions classification tasks.
+Furthermore, the ROCs of HierAttn\_s and HierAttn\_xs are the first and second closest to the point (0, 1) on both ISIC2019 and PAD2020 validation sets.
+Moreover, HierAttn\_s and HierAttn\_xs have the first and the second largest AUC on both datasets among all models, for instance, 0.99772 and 0.99558 on the ISIC2019 validation set, respectively.
 Thus, the ROCs and AUCs show that HierAttn is the most reliable and superlative model to detect skin lesions among current conventional and advanced mobile models.
-Meanwhile, the same model’s AUC of the IHPAD3000 validation set is lower than the IHISIC20000 validation set, which means these models perform better on the IHISIC20000 validation set (in conformity with Table \ref{tab:top1models}).
+Meanwhile, the same model’s AUC of the PAD2020 validation set is lower than the ISIC2019 validation set, which means these models perform better on the ISIC2019 validation set (in conformity with Table \ref{tab:top1models}).